trepidacious/subtitler/README.md

 # subtitler
-Convert NTSC subtitles to PAL
+Convert NTSC (23.976Hz) SRT subtitles to PAL (25Hz) - horrible code, but does the job.